dotnet/AspNetCore.Docs/aspnet/tutorials/nano-server.rst

 Enabling the ASP.NET Core Module
 --------------------------------

-You can execute the following PowerShell script in a remote PowerShell session to enable the HttpPlatformHandler module on the Nano server.
+Execute the following PowerShell script in a remote PowerShell session to enable the HttpPlatformHandler module on the Nano server.

-.. note:: This script runs on a clean system, but is not meant to be idempotent.
-If you run this multiple times it will add multiple entries.
-If you end up in a bad state, you can find backups of the *applicationHost.config* file at *%systemdrive%\inetpub\history*.
+.. note:: This script runs on a clean system but is not idempotent.
+Entries are added each time the script is run.
+You can restore *applicationHost.config* with backups from *%systemdrive%\inetpub\history*.

 .. literalinclude:: nano-server/enable-ancm.ps1
   :language: ps1

 Manually Editing *applicationHost.config*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Skip this section if you ran the PowerShell script above.
+Running the PowerShell script above is the recommended approach to enabling the ASP.NET Core Module; alternatively you can edit

 You can skip this section if you already ran the PowerShell script above.
 Though is not recommended, you can alternatively enable the HttpPlatformHandler by manually editing the *applicationHost.config* file.